Lexi-Ewald/unity-menubar/README.md

 ## Unity Menubar
 ### for Firefox and Thunderbird with global menu
+### This patch is for developers in Firefox Trunk.

 **Histroy**
 - The unity-menubar.patch is the main build resource for the firefox and thunderbird global menu.